-She is a MacDowell Colony, Virginia Center for the Creative Arts, and Ragdale Fellow; a Pushcart Prize nominee, recent winner of the Mary McCarthy Prize for Short Fiction and of the River Teeth Nonfiction Book Prize.
+She is a MacDowell Colony, Vermont Studio Center, Virginia Center for the Creative Arts, and Ragdale Fellow; a Pushcart Prize nominee, and recent winner of the Mary McCarthy Prize for Short Fiction and of the River Teeth Literary Nonfiction Prize.

-TRY TO GET LOST: ESSAYS ON TRAVEL AND PLACE will be published in the same month, by the University of New Mexico Press.
+Her two new books (February 2020) are WHERE YOU'RE ALL GOING: FOUR NOVELLAS (Mary McCarthy Prize), published by Sarabande Books, and TRY TO GET LOST: ESSAYS ON TRAVEL AND PLACE (River Teeth Literary Nonfiction Prize), published by the University of New Mexico Press.

-Joan has also reviewed literary fiction and nonfiction for ALTA, the San Francisco Chronicle, Antioch Review, and similar venues.
+Joan also reviews literary fiction and nonfiction for The Washington Post, among other venues.
 She lives in Northern California.